Exploring Many-body Interactions Through Quantum Fisher Information: Physical model and preliminaries

 In the following, to make our considerations more general, instead of the variance of a Hamiltonian we will focus on the quantum Fisher information.
 For any hermitian operator $A$ and state $\rho$ it is defined as

 with $|k \rangle$ and $\lambda_k$ being eigenvectors and eigenvalues of a density matrix $\rho$ respectively and the sum is evaluated only when the denominator is different from zero.
 Most commonly, it is used in quantum metrology as it allows one to find a suitable state that one can use to boost phase-measurement sensitivity.
-It is known that for local Hamiltonians QFI in product states is bounded by $N$.
-Introducing the entangled states moves this bound to $N^2$ which leads to the so-called Heisenberg scaling.
-Moreover, a tight upper bound on QFI is given by the variance of $A$ in a pure state
+It was shown that for local Hamiltonians QFI in product states is bounded by $N$~\cite{ Pezze_2009}.
+Introducing entangled states moves this bound to $N^2$, leading to the so-called Heisenberg limit~\cite{Giovannetti_2006,Pezze_2009}.
+Moreover, for any quantum state $\rho$ there exist a pure state $|\psi\rangle$ for which \cite{Toth_2014}

+Hence, any maximisation of QFI can be performed among the pure states only.
 This justifies the choice of variance and calculations presented in the previous section.

 Our task is to construct a model and derive a bound on the quantum Fisher information in a \textit{product state} that is an increasing function of an interaction order.
 Now, let us precisely define the notion of higher-order interactions.
 A given Hamiltonian